Economic Activities in Congo, Democratic Republic of the: Primary, Secondary, Tertiary, and Quaternary

 Congo, Democratic Republic of the economy challenges in 2024

-In 2024, the Democratic Republic of the Congo faces challenges with its very poor economy, rich in natural resources.
+In 2024, the Democratic Republic of the Congo continues to face challenges with its very poor economy, rich in natural resources.
 The country sees a rise in Chinese trade, but a sharp decline in government investments.
 With a growing current account deficit and public debts, the DRC struggles to manage its vast potential amidst financial instability.

 Sources